DaChro/ogh_summerschool_2019/docs/index.md

 GuestOnCampus: Any guest can connect to this Wifi without any credentials.
 After connecting and opening your browser, you will be redirected to the login page.
 Please note, that the data volume is restricted to 1 GB per day and the connection is not encrypted.

+In addition to these two options, we have applied for accounts with unlimited wifi access for the summer school participants.
+We will add information about this soon.

 ### Dining and Going-Out